Keratoacanthoma

 Overview

-Keratoacanthoma (KA) is a relatively common low-grade tumor that originates in the pilosebaceous glands and closely resembles squamous cell carcinoma (SCC).
-In fact, strong arguments support classifying keratoacanthoma as a variant of invasive SCC.
-[1, 2, 3] In most pathology/biopsy reports, dermatopathologists refer to the lesion as "squamous cell carcinoma, keratoacanthoma-type."
-However, some have argued for a distinction between keratoacanthoma and SCC based on gene expression [4] or cutaneous marker.
+Keratoacanthoma (KA) is a relatively common low-grade tumor that originates in the pilosebaceous glands.
+KA is a subtype of squamous cell carcinoma (SCC) with a tendency toward spontaneous regression.
+[1, 2, 3] Dermatopathologists refer to the lesion as squamous cell carcinoma, keratoacanthoma type (SCC–KA type).
+However, some have argued for a distinction between keratoacanthoma and SCC based on gene expression [4] or a cutaneous marker.
 [5]

 The image below depicts keratoacanthoma of the left forehead.